 “Third Party” is any person or entity other than MacStadium and Customer.

 2.1 Compliance with Laws.
 The Parties shall comply with their obligations under all applicable Data Protection Laws.
 For purposes of the GDPR, Customer is considered the Controller and MacStadium is its Processor.
 If Customer is considered a Processor for purposes of the GDPR, then MacStadium is considered its Sub-Processor.
-However, MacStadium is not a Processor of Customer Data in any way.
+However, MacStadium is not a Controller of Customer Data in any way.

 2.2 Distribution of Customer Data.
 Customer shall only provide MacStadium with Personal Data that is needed by MacStadium to provide the Services.
 MacStadium shall not be responsible for any additional Personal Data.
 Customer represents and warrants that it has obtained all consents from any Controller or Data Subject necessary to provide the Personal Data that it makes available to MacStadium pursuant to this DPA.